-How to Write a French Travel Journal with your Students of French
+How to Write a Travel Journal or Travelogue with French Learners

 You and a friend participated in a competition organized by the Embassy of France and have won a round trip ticket on Air France to any French-speaking country served by the airline.
 You and your companion will explore a region of the French-speaking country of your choice for seven days including day of arrival and day of departure.

 With this French language and culture project, students will be able to:

 − Produce a travel information packet (flyer, brochure, power point, wiki, etc.) with useful information about a French-speaking region, country, city, or town of their choice.